 Enjoy it: Even when the class is challenging you in new ways, try to keep your attitude light.
 One of my instructors used to tell the class we were auditioning for Cirque de Soleil so you can only imagine what we were doing at the time and the giggles that ensued.

 What to expect

 Class Size: Most classes at studios are limited to 4-8 people especially if the class is being taught on Pilates equipment.
 Mat classes at gyms and community centers are generally larger.

 My general rule is to try something at least 10 times before you decide whether you like it or not.
-Start with our free mini mat classes and sign up to get free classes, tips and offers delivered to your inbox each Monday.
+Start with our free mini mat classes and sign up for SSWELL LIFE to get free classes, tips and offers delivered to your inbox each Monday.